ulissesalmeida/mehcoding.github.io/_posts/2020-09-05-a-quick-style-guide-update-for-elixir-1-11.md

 That's all!
 I've also updated my [style guide post]({{ site.baseurl }}{% post_url 2020-02-01-elixir-style-for-maintanability %}) with the improved data constructors feature.
 I hope Elixir 1.11 helps you write beautiful code.

 I know it's have been a time since the last post.
 When the mid-spring arrived, I confess it was hard to stay at home and write after a long winter and quarantine isolation.
 In Estonia, the quarantine period was fast, something like 2-3 months, and we could back to "normal life" and enjoy mid-spring and summer.
 Now, the autumn is coming, the cases are increasing again, and probably soon, we'll be stuck in quarantine again.
-Maybe, write more.
+Thanks to that, maybe I'll write more.
 Stay safe!